cowlingj/an-introduction-to-programming-with-python/lessons/Lesson09.md

 increment instead of just incrementing by 1, and and demonstrates slicing a list backwards.

-> Consider having seperate lists of things that are closely related to avoid
+> Consider having separate lists of things that are closely related to avoid
-> making mistakes with list slicing, and to make code simpiler to think about
+> making mistakes with list slicing, and to make code simpler to think about

 ## Strings as Lists